5 Meaningful Ways Companies Are Supporting Their LGBTQ+ Employees This Pride

 The retailer is also offering badges to all staff that detail their correct pronouns.
 This can help prevent customers or other employees from inadvertently misgendering them, which can be upsetting for people who are transgender, nonbinary, genderfluid, and gender-nonconforming.

 “We know this year is going to feel slightly different with Pride events being postponed,” Katie Wynn, Asda’s diversity and inclusion manager, said in a post on LinkedIn, “but we are still committed to standing with our LGBT+ colleagues and customers and marking this month with Pride”

 Pride is so much more than a parade.
 For many of us, It’s an opportunity to bring our true selves out into the open without fear or shame.
-And even if we can’t take Pride to the streets this year, companies can still do a lot to make their LGBTQ+ employees feel welcome, included, and listened to.
+And even if we can’t take Pride to the streets this year, companies can still do a lot to support their LGBTQ+ employees and help them feel welcome, included, and listened to.

 Even the smallest gestures — like asking a person’s correct pronouns rather than guessing — can make an outsized impact on an employee’s day-to-day experience at work.
 Listen, educate yourself, and remember that Pride isn’t just for June — it’s forever.